 Entrepreneur Resorts Limited is one of the four companies in the Pre-IPO Group.
-The company is a Seychelles public listed company on the Seychelles Merj Stock Exchange (Ticker: ERL) and will uplist on Upstream by end of September 2023.
-Entrepreneur Resorts was acquired by Genius Group in August 2020.
+The company is a Seychelles public listed company on the Seychelles Merj Stock Exchange (Ticker: ERL).
+Entrepreneur Resorts was acquired by Genius Group in July 2020.
 The company in turn wholly owns and operates five subsidiary companies: Entrepreneur Resorts Pte Ltd (Singapore); Genius Central Singapore Pte Ltd, Vision Villa Resorts Pte Ltd (Indonesia); Tau Game Lodge (South Africa); and Matla Game Lodge (South Africa).

-In August 2020, Genius Group Ltd acquired 98% of the shares of Entrepreneur Resorts and its subsidiaries for \$31 million, with Entrepreneur Resorts shareholders swapping their shares for \$31 million of Genius Group Ltd shares.
+In July 2020, Genius Group Ltd acquired 98% of the shares of Entrepreneur Resorts and its subsidiaries for \$31 million, with Entrepreneur Resorts shareholders swapping their shares for \$31 million of Genius Group Ltd shares.